 In fact, my dad and his wife always have a few pies in their home during the holiday season so they can have pie at the ready if they have unexpected guests.
 (And they usually have a lot of guests who stop by!)

 Here are a few tips and tricks for preparing this homemade Pecan Pie with bourbon for entertaining:

 - Bake the pie early.
 There’s no reason to bake this the same day since you’ll want it to be completely cooled before slicing into it.
 (Trust me: It will fall apart if it’s still warm and you’re serving it.)

-- Store it in the refrigerator.
+- Store it in the refrigerator covered in plastic wrap.
 But let it come to room temperature before serving!

 - Don’t skip the homemade whipped cream or a scoop of vanilla ice cream.
 It’s extra decadent and the perfect topping for this wonderful holiday pie!

 If you’re going to do this, consider purchasing a pre-made pie crust that’s already in a tin so you can bake the pie and let them keep everything!
 Just drop the beauty off on their doorstep when it’s convenient for you and let your friend swoon in surprise!

 Frequently Asked Questions

 Simply put, it’s a classic homemade pecan pie with bourbon added to the filling!

 I like to use a good tasting bourbon, but one that’s not super fancy.
 Maker’s Mark and Four Roses are my go-to bourbons for baking because they taste good, but they also won’t break the bank.